kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(c\) When initiated, a destruct charge acceptor, where applicable, or main charge must ensure the transfer of the explosive charge with a reliability of 0.999 at a 95% confidence level.

-\(d\) Initiation of a destruct charge must result in a flight termination system action in accordance with the flight termination system functional requirements of §417.303.
+\(d\) Initiation of a destruct charge must result in a flight termination system action in accordance with the flight termination system functional requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]].

 \(e\) A destruct charge must sever or penetrate 150% of the thickness of the material that must be severed or penetrated in order for the destruct charge to accomplish its intended flight termination function.
 A destruct charge, when initiated to terminate the flight of a launch vehicle, must not detonate any launch vehicle or payload propellant.